2011–2013 Russian protests: Nemtsov phone conversations controversy

-On 19 December, Lifenews.ru news portal published a recording of phone conversations ascribed to Boris Nemtsov, the leader of PARNAS People's Freedom Party, and one of the main organizers of the demonstration on Bolotnaya square on 10 December.
+On 19 December, Lifenews.ru news portal published a recording of phone conversations ascribed to Boris Nemtsov, the leader of PARNAS People's Freedom Party, and one of the main organisers of the demonstration on Bolotnaya square on 10 December.
 According to one of the recordings, which were called by Nemtsov himself "partially authentic, partially montaged and partially fake", he considers protesters "lemmings" (Russian: "хомячки"), "timid penguins" from Facebook and Vkontakte social networks, and claims he is "forced to represent" these people.
 In other recordings, he used profanities and referenced to the sexual life of some other leaders of the demonstration.
 He also called another prominent leader of protests, Alexei Navalny "a specialist of manipulating the internet mob".
-Nemtsov later apologized to several leaders he characterized in these conversations, but not to protesters, and claimed that people that made recordings available to the public committed a crime.
+Nemtsov later apologised to several leaders he characterised in these conversations, but not to protesters, and claimed that people that made recordings available to the public committed a crime.
 Lifenews.ru claimed at least 3 million visitors coming to the site during the day, and the site was not accessible for some time.